James Naughton

 James Naughton (born December 6, 1945) is an American actor and director.
-On television he is best known as astronaut Pete Burke in the 1974 single-season television series Planet of the Apes.
-He won Tony Awards for Best Actor in a Musical in 1990 for City of Angels, and again in 1997 for the role of lawyer Billy Flynn in the long-running revival of the musical Chicago.
+He is a two-time winner of the Tony Award for Best Actor in a Musical for his performances as Stone in City of Angels (1990), and Billy Flynn in Chicago (1997).
+He is one of nine actors to have won the award twice.
+On television he is best known as astronaut Pete Burke in Planet of the Apes (1974), and as socialite William van der Bilt on Gossip Girl (2009–2012).

 Early life

 Naughton was born in Middletown, Connecticut, the son of Rosemary (née Walsh) and Joseph Naughton, both of whom were teachers.
 He is the elder brother of actor David Naughton.
-His family is Irish-American.
+His family is Irish American.
 He graduated from Conard High School.
 Jim began singing during his years at Conard "with the high school band and at parties."

 Career

 Naughton graduated from Brown University and Yale School of Drama.
 His acting career began when he appeared in a series of Broadway dramas and musicals.
 He has since become an accomplished actor in both starring and supporting film and television roles.

-His largest fame and first love has been the legitimate theater.
-He won the Theatre World Award for his performance in Long Day's Journey into Night in 1971.
+He won the Theatre World Award for his breakthrough off-Broadway performance in Long Day's Journey into Night in 1971.
 He starred with Geneviève Bujold in Antigone, later made into a film in 1974.
 He starred in I Love My Wife in 1977 and in Whose Life is it Anyway? in 1980.
 He won his first Tony Award for Best Actor in a Musical in 1990 for City of Angels.
 In 1997, he won a second Tony Award with his portrayal of lawyer Billy Flynn in the musical Chicago.
 He played the role of Willy Brandt in Democracy on its U.S. première in 2004.
 His films include The Paper Chase and The First Wives Club.
 In 2006, he appeared in the movie The Devil Wears Prada.
 In 2006, he played Fuzzy Sedgwick in Factory Girl.

 Television and commercials

 On television, he starred in Faraday & Company with Dan Dailey and Sharon Gless (1973–1974).
 He also starred with Roddy McDowall and Ron Harper in the 1974 television series Planet of the Apes, a spin-off of the original film.
 He starred in Making the Grade and Trauma Center in the early 1980s.
 He starred in the short-lived series Raising Miranda in 1988.
 From 1991 to 1993, he played Lt.
 Patrick Monahan on the series Brooklyn Bridge.
 From 1994 to 1995, he co-starred with Bill Cosby in The Cosby Mysteries.
 He appeared with Gless 20 years later, this time as her husband in Cagney and Lacey: The Return (1993) and Cagney and Lacey: Together Again (1995).
 He appeared on Damages with Glenn Close.
 Naughton had a recurring role on Gossip Girl as William van der Bilt, grandfather of main character Nate Archibald.
-In 1998 he hosted and narrated the CourtTV series The Greatest Trials of All Time.
+In 1998 he hosted and narrated the Court TV series The Greatest Trials of All Time.